-The Faculty of Organizational Studies EDUKA and the Faculty of Applied Sciences of the University of Donja Gorica will organize the Summer School of Forensic Psychology in Belgrade in July 2026.
+The Faculty of Organizational Studies EDUKA and the Faculty of Applied Sciences of the University of Donja Gorica are organizing a Summer School of Forensic Psychology in Belgrade in July 2026.

 Date: